 Weather in Greece in September

-The average temperature of September 2022 in Athens, which is centrally located in Greece, was between 20 – 30 C. Peloponnese, Cyclades, Crete, and Rhodes can be 2-3 C higher than Athens with the northern part 2-5 C less.
+The average temperature of September in Athens, which is centrally located in Greece, is usually between 20 – 28 C (68-82F).
+Peloponnese, Cyclades, Crete, and Rhodes can be 2-3 C higher than Athens.
+Northern Greece will be at least 2-5 C less.

 Crowds and Costs